Newborn APGAR Score

 The nurse is assessing a newborn 1 minute after birth, and she notes acrocyanosis, heart rate of 118 bpm, legs withdraw with foot stimulation, active motion, and a weak cry.
 The 1-minute Apgar score for this infant would be

-If you chose B, a score of 8, you are correct!
 The acrocyanosis, or blue extremities, and a weak cry, each receive a score of 1, reflecting a total score of 8.

 Let’s try another one – An infant receives an Apgar score of 4 at 1-minute and 6 at the 5-minute interval.
 What should happen next, regarding Apgar scoring?